Download our e-book, Parents’ Guide to EL Education.

 EL Education (formerly Expeditionary Learning) is a different approach to education, where students learn through doing, and time is devoted to building relationships and developing character.
 Teachers design curriculum and projects that connect to big ideas, engaging students in problem-solving and deep thinking.
 Students set goals for their own learning and for their growth as citizens and leaders.
 Time is set aside to build relationships and create community.

-EL Education (formerly Expeditionary Learning) is a non-profit organization that grew out of a partnership between the Harvard School of Education and Outward Bound.
-For over 20 years, EL Education has partnered with over 150 schools nationally to create schools that combine the character-based approach of Outward Bound with its focus on teamwork, courage, and compassion, with an active approach to learning in and out of the classroom.
+EL Education is a non-profit organization that grew out of a partnership between the Harvard School of Education and Outward Bound.
+For over 25 years, EL Education has partnered with schools all across the US to create a network of schools combining the character-based approach of Outward Bound with its focus on teamwork, courage, and compassion, with an active approach to learning in and out of the classroom.

 EL Education promotes learning that is both rigorous and joyful.
 Students learn deeply though challenging, collaborative work.
 Schools in the EL network define student achievement to include mastery of skills and content, combined with character development and the production of high quality work.
 Schools that fully adopt the EL Education approach regularly outperform surrounding schools on student achievement measures.

 Read more in our e-book: A Parents Guide to EL Education

 Some of the EL structures at Franklin that support student learning include:

 One of the most important factors contributing to student achievement is the relationship between the student and his/her teachers.
 Students learn best when they feel that someone knows and cares about them as individuals.
 Each student at Franklin is a member of a Crew.
 In Crew teachers and students develop strong relationships and practice skills for success.
 Crew curriculum includes topics like Growth Mindset, leadership, goal-setting, conflict-resolution, and service, as well as college and career exploration.